 - Make sure you are wearing comfortable riding footwear.
 Stiff boots or half-chaps that bunch or pinch over the front of your ankle may make it uncomfortable to drop your heel.

 - Make sure your stirrups are the correct length.
 You'll want the bottom of the stirrup to be even with your ankle bone when you are mounted with your legs hanging free.
 Too long and you will be reaching with your toes for the stirrups.
 Too short and you may feel cramped and inclined to jam your heel down.
 Yes, dressage and jump riders may lengthen or shorten their stirrups.
 However, when you are starting out, use your ankle bone as a guide.

 - Strengthen and stretch your calf muscles.

 Exercises for Calf Muscles

 - Standing Calf Stretches from Laura Inverarity, P.T. of About Physical Therapy are easy to do against a stall wall before you mount up.

 - Try these Strengthening Standing Calf Raises by Chad Tackett of Global Fitness for About Walking.

 - Calf Stretches from About Walking's Wendy Baumgardener.

 - Wendy's stretching routine for walkers would be a great way to get limber before mounting up.

 - Stretch your tendons by sinking your weight down into your heels every time you go up a flight of stairs.
 If you have no stairs stand with the balls of your feet on a curb or step and see how far down you can get your heels, aiming for a little more each day.
-Forum Moderator Cyniska
+Former Forum Moderator Cyniska